CharlesTheGreat77/Boxxer/README.md

-                        specify the street address [Nevada] -c CITY, --city CITY  specify the city the address resides in [Las Vegas] -z ZIP, --zip ZIP     specify the zip code of the address [87112]
+                        specify the street address [Nevada] -c CITY, --city CITY  specify the city the address resides in [Las Vegas] -z ZIP, --zip ZIP     specify the zip code of the address [87112] -size SIZE, --size SIZE
+                        specify the box size [options: small, medium, side-medium large] -a AMOUNT, --amount AMOUNT
+                        specify the amount of boxes to send [default: 1]
 ```

 # 💬 Contact Me